jaredhasenklein/FRC-API-for-Google-Sheets/README.md

 # To begin, please [head to the Wiki](https://github.com/jaredhasenklein/FRC-API-for-Google-Sheets/wiki)

-There are two scripts in this repository:
+There are two tutorial scripts in this repository.
+Other scripts may be added, but may not contain a step-by-step tutorial.
 ### [basic.gs](https://github.com/jaredhasenklein/FRC-API-for-Google-Sheets/blob/main/Basic.gs)	([Tutorial](https://github.com/jaredhasenklein/FRC-API-for-Google-Sheets/wiki/Writing-your-first-script))
 Learn to pull any FRC API endpoint into your Google Sheet